When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn how to soothe your colicky baby without losing your mind.

-Colic can be a bitter pill to swallow as a new mom, but you can get through this challenging phase, with your sanity still mostly intact too.
+Colic is a bitter pill to swallow for any new parent.
+It is exhausting, but you can get through this challenging phase with your sanity mostly intact.

-In this article, we’ll discuss what colic is, how long you can expect colic to last, and coping strategies to get you and your baby through the worst of it.
+In this article, we will discuss exactly what colic is, how long it lasts, and practical coping strategies to help you and your baby survive the worst of it.

 Is your baby crying around the clock and you don’t know what to do about it?
 Are you fairly certain motherhood was never meant to be this hard?
 Click here to learn expert tips for how to soothe your colicky baby, without losing your mind.